nathancarter/weblurch/doc/plan.md

 ## Editing

- * Add to app and testapp unit tests a check to be sure the address function is defined.
  * Write a unit test for the `address` function in the [DOM utilities](domutils.litcoffee.html) module.
  * Create a member function of the `LurchEditor` class that